burnsac5040/pass-import/README.md

 Modified Version for Mac
 ========================

 This is a version that I got to work on MacOS.
-I really did change much, but here is what I did change:
+I really didn't change much, but here is what I did change:

 - `__main__.py`
 	- removed `get_magics` -- line 30